 Definition of Favourable Conservation Status Vision for guillemots The size of the population must be maintained or increasing.
 Skomer Island is a very important breeding site for a large, robust and resilient population of guillemots.
-The size of the population is stable or increasing (in 2006 the population was 16,500).
+The size of the population is stable or increasing (in 2011 the population was 21,688).
 The range of the population must not be contracting.
 The distribution of the colonies (shown on the attached map) is maintained or increasing.
 The population must be sustainable in the long term.
 At least 80% of the breeding adults survive from 1 year to the next, and at least 70% of the breeding pairs raise a chick each year.
-This will help to ensure the long-term survival of the population Sufficient habitat must exist to support the population in the long term, and the factors that affect the species, or its habitat, must be under control.
-The safe nesting sites and secure breeding environment are protected.
+This will help to ensure the long-term survival of the population.
+Sufficient habitat must exist to support the population in the long term, and the factors that affect the species, or its habitat, must be under control The safe nesting sites and secure breeding environment are protected.
 There are no ground predators and the impact of predatory birds is insignificant.
 The size and range of the population are not restricted or threatened, directly or indirectly, by any human activity on the island.
 The nesting colonies are not disturbed from the sea by boats or other human activities during the breeding season.

-Table 14.3 Example of a vision for a species (guillemot)

-greater part of the year offshore.
+Discussion of the example given in Table 15.3: The most significant factor as far as any species is concerned is the habitat that supports it.
+However, because habitats are so important for species, the definition of FCS gives them specific attention and deals with them separately from the other factors.
+This is confusing because, at a later stage, the definition of FCS states that the factors affecting the habitat must also be under control.
+At an earlier stage (Chapter 13), the need to treat the habitat that supports an important species as an independent feature, even when it does not qualify as a feature, was explained (see also Case Study 3).
+This example for guillemots is an exception to that general guidance.
+The nesting habitats are rocky cliffs where the vegetation is irrelevant; all that matters is that the area is free from excessive human disturbance and ground predators.
+Consequently, in this case there is no need to write an objective for the habitat.
+The guillemots use the island as a place to breed and nothing more.
+They spend the greater part of the year offshore.
 Adults are present at sea, but reasonably close to the breeding colonies, throughout the year.
 Younger birds disperse widely over a larger area in the Atlantic.
-Therefore, the important habitat is the sea and wider ocean.
+Therefore, the important habitat is the surrounding sea and wider ocean.
 Clearly, we cannot write an objective for the southern Irish Sea or the Atlantic Ocean.
 In this particular circumstance, the sea immediately surrounding the island is a marine nature reserve.
 Together, the terrestrial and marine reserve can do no more than make a contribution towards protecting the species from local human disturbance.
 Two of the most important anthropogenic factors are marine pollution, particularly oil spills, and commercial fishing, but, apart from identifying the factors and recognising their potential impact, there is not much else that can be done in the local management plan.
 These are global problems, and they must be dealt with at that level.
 This does not in any way negate the value of an objective when the control of factors lies outside the remit of site management.
 Information from the individual sites, and the failure or otherwise to meet local objectives, will inform politicians and others responsible for policy and legislation.

-14.8.4 The Level of Definition for an Objective
+15.4.4 The Level of Definition for an Objective